baknayeon/smartblock/README.md

 Smart Block
 -------------
-Users can have difficulty in writing SmartApp in Groovy code textually Smart Block which is a visual block language can help users develop SmartApp easily by building blocks graphically So, Users can develop SmartApp easily in Smart Block, even though they are not expert programmers
+Users can have difficulty in writing SmartApp in Groovy code textually.

+Smart Block which is a visual block language can help users develop SmartApp easily by building blocks graphically.

+So, Users can develop SmartApp easily in Smart Block, even though they are not expert programmers.

 ![Smart Block](https://github.com/baknayeon/smartblock/blob/master/main.PNG)